cbworden/shake-doc/technical_guide.rst

 a complete description of configuring and running *grind*, see the `Software Guide <_static/SoftwareGuideV3_5.pdf>`_ and the configuration file *grind.conf*.)

-Below is an outline of the basic ShakeMap processing.
-Figure X provides a schematic of the ShakeMap Workfow (Wald and Worden, 2016)
+Below is an outline of the ShakeMap processing workflow: :num:`Figure #figure_processing` provides a schematic of the key steps in the processing.

 #.
 Data Preparation